tillt/RTagsComplete/README.md

 # Usage

 It is an unstable plugin.
-There are a number of limitations:
+There are a number of limitations which may or may not apply to your setup:

-* You have to run `rdm` daemon manually.
+* You may have to run `rdm` daemon manually.
 Better run it before Sublime starts, because plugin creates persistent connection to daemon
 * There is no `rdm`'s project management yet.
 So it's your responsibility to setup project, pass compilation commands (with `rc --compile gcc main.c` or `rc -J`).
 For more info see [LLVM codebase](http://clang.llvm.org/docs/JSONCompilationDatabase.html), [rtags README](https://github.com/Andersbakken/rtags/blob/master/README.org), [Bear project](https://github.com/rizsotto/Bear/blob/master/README.md).
 * It is recommended to install [rtags via homebrew](http://braumeister.org/repos/Homebrew/homebrew-core/formula/rtags) and then follow the instructions on how to run rdm